 Catholic Web Services has trained a homeless gentleman in our pilot program.
 Our Director, Carl Stacy became friends through a local mentoring program with this man.
 He receives community supports with case management, housing and education, and he was excited to have this opportunity to help others and help himself.
 He is now beginning to train other people in the community and pass on this valuable knowledge and skills to those in most need.
 We were thankful for an initial grant from the Lions Club, but need your help to grow this deserving ministry.

-Please donate online or contact John Clem if you have any questions:
+Please donate online or contact John Clem if you have any questions, or if you would like to bring this program to your community:

 phone: (434) 202-4297